-Personnel costs increased \$170,000. primarily because of merit increases.
-Consultants and contract staff increased \$700,000, or 78 percent. in support of the California's Clean Energy Future activities and the ISO regional collaboration strategic initiative.
+Personnel costs increased \$170,000, primarily because of merit increases.
+Consultants and contract staff increased \$700,000, or 78 percent, primarily in support of the ISO regional collaboration strategic initiative.
 Travel, training, and other costs increased \$52,000, or 9 percent.